kaitrepte/porE/README.md

 To run the code, go to the *run* folder.
 The file run.sh includes three options

-* use porE: This is the standard code.
+* porE: This is the standard code.
 Includes OSA, standard GPA and an evaluation of the PSD (beta version)
-* use porE_subgrid: A modified version of the GPA (GPA_sub-grid).
+* porE_subgrid: A modified version of the GPA (GPA_sub-grid).
 Includes OSA as well, but not the PSD evaluation
-* use get_PSD: Analyze the PSD in any MOF.
+* get_PSD: Analyze the PSD in any MOF.
 One needs to be careful with choosing proper numerical parameters

 Just uncomment the corresponding line in run.sh and comment out the others.